Baldwin County Board of Education: School policies

-In May 2011, the board decided to abolish corporal punishment, and this change has been in effect since the 2011-2012 school year.
+In May 2011, the board abolished corporal punishment, and this change has been in effect since the 2011-2012 school year.

 Every student, including kindergarteners, receive some kind of computer or digital device for use in the classroom.
 The school board is part of the League of Innovative Schools/Digital Promise initiative and terms its local program as the Digital Renaissance.
 The program began in 2013 with an initial payment of over $15 million paid to Apple.
 A $9.6 million loan supported the expansion of the program to all students in the 2014-2015 school year.
 Parents pay $64 per student annually for damage insurance.
 Since the 2016-2017 school year, the board has used Google Chromebook devices as a cheaper alternative and replacement to Apple's devices.